Streaming Media System Requirements & Troubleshooting Assistance

 • Apple Mac OS X 10.3

-If you are running one of the following operating systems: Windows 95, Unix or a Mac, you may experience issues viewing and/or listening to the event.
+If you are running one of the following operating systems: Unix or Mac, please use Flash Streaming if available or you may experience issues viewing and/or listening to the event.

 Back to Top